lpasquale/kEEPER/README.md

 <li>run <tt>specGenerator.py</tt> providing as input the maximum time window for a history and the hypothesis number. <br> For example, the following command runs our prototype, setting the maximum time window to 6 and considering hypothesis 1 (represented in file <tt>h1.txt</tt>).<br>
 <tt>python3.5 specGenerator.py 6 1</tt> </li>

-<li>When required to provide as input positive and negative potential histories, it is necessary to edit files <tt>pos.txt</tt> and <tt>neg.txt</tt> in the target directory.
-Examples of positive and negative histories are provided for each hypothesis.
-For example, for hypothesis h2 of both the harassment and exfiltration scenarios, examples of positive and negative potential histories are in files <tt>pos-h2.txt</tt> and <tt>neg-h2.txt</tt>, respectively.
+<li>While running, our tool requires the user to provide as input potential positive and negative histories. <br>
+The user should do so by editing files <tt>pos.txt</tt> and <tt>neg.txt</tt> in the directory where the environment description is placed.
+Together with the environment descrition, in the examples directories (<tt>RunningExample</tt>, <tt>HarassmentScenario</tt> and <tt>ExfiltrationScenario</tt>) we also provide examples of positive and negative histories for each hypothesis.
+For example, for hypothesis h2 of the harassment scenario, examples of positive and negative potential histories are in files <tt>pos-h2.txt</tt> and <tt>neg-h2.txt</tt>, respectively.
 The same applies to the other hypotheses.
 The content of these files could/should be copied in files <tt>pos.txt</tt> and <tt>neg.txt</tt> when prompted. </li>
 </ul>